MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-reconciliation-with-copilot.md

    Go to [Transfer unmatched bank transactions to suggested general ledger accounts](#transfer-unmatched-bank-transactions-to-suggested-general-ledger-accounts).

-## <a name="prerequisites"></a>Prerequisites
+## Prerequisites

-- Bank account reconciliation assist is enabled and activated.
+- Bank account reconciliation assist is activated.
 This task is done by an administrator.
-[Learn more about enabling Copilot and AI capabilities](enable-ai.md).
+[Learn more about configuring Copilot and AI capabilities](enable-ai.md).
 - Bank accounts in Business Central that you want to reconcile are linked to an online bank account or set up with bank statement import format.
 - You're familiar with bank account reconciliation in Business Central as described in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

 <!--H2s.
 Required.
 A how-to article explains how to do a task.
 The bulk of each H2 should be a procedure.-->
-## <a name="reconcile-bank-accounts-with-copilot"></a>Reconcile bank accounts with Copilot
+## Reconcile bank accounts with Copilot

 <!-- Similar to the **Match Automatically** capability on the **Bank Acc.
 Reconciliation** page, Bank account reconciliation assist can also automatically matches transactions in banks statements with bank entries.
 The difference is that **Match Automatically** uses a native rules-based algorithm, while Bank account reconciliation assist is based AI technology though Copilot.
 Bank account reconciliation assist is intended to supplement the **Match Automatically** capability.
 While **Match Automatically** is fairly successful at matching transactions, there are some instances where it can't&mdash;which is where Bank account reconciliation assist comes.
 By using the **Reconcile with Copilot** action on **Bank Acc.
 Reconciliation** page, you can find even more matches.-->